DFDS Seaways: New ferry purchases

-In 2018, DFDS ordered three RoPax newbuild vessels - one was an E-Flexer on charter from Stena RoRo which entered service as the Côte d'Opale in August 2021, and two RoPaxes for Baltic Sea operations.
+In 2018, DFDS ordered three RoPax newbuild vessels - one was an E-Flexer on charter from Stena RoRo, which entered service as the Côte d'Opale in August 2021, and two RoPaxes for Baltic Sea operations.
 The first of the Baltic twins, named Aura Seaways, was launched in late 2020, and had an inclination test in 2021.
 The sea trials took place in the middle of 2021.

+Cancelled ferry transfers

-In September 2019, DFDS had announced that it would add two new ships, the MS Moby Wonder and MS Moby Aki, to the Newcastle–IJmuiden route in early 2020.
+In September 2019, DFDS announced that it would add two new ships, the MS Moby Wonder and MS Moby Aki, to the Newcastle–IJmuiden route in early 2020.
 The former ships, the MS King Seaways and MS Princess Seaways, would in turn have been sold to Moby Lines.
 This plan was later abandoned in October 2019 due to Moby Lines being unable to commit to the delivery of the ships with ongoing financial issues over vessel mortgages.

+Sale of Copenhagen–Frederikshavn–Oslo route to Gotlandsbolaget

-On 10 June 2024 DFDS announced the sale of one of their oldest lines, the mostly passenger focused Copenhagen–Frederikshavn–Oslo, to the Swedish company Gotlandsbolaget, citing a strategic focus on transport and logistics services.
+On 10 June 2024, DFDS announced the sale of one of its oldest lines, the mostly passenger-focused Copenhagen–Frederikshavn–Oslo, to the Swedish company Gotlandsbolaget, citing a strategic focus on transport and logistics services.
 The sale is expected to be completed in October 2024.

-On 3 December 2024, it was announced that DFDS was awarded the contract to operate lifeline ferry services for Jersey for 15 years from spring 2025, taking over from Condor Ferries.
-The contract was signed on 31 December 2024.